mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/intermediate_operator/IntermediateOperator.md

-Intermidate operator:
+##### Intermidate operator:

+Intermediate operators are those that transform the flow and return a new flow.
+They are essentially extension functions on the`Flow`type, and many of these operators internally use the`emit`function to emit the transformed items.
+For example,`map`,`filter`, and`onEach`are such operators that apply some transformation or action and emit the results downstream to the next operator or the terminal operator.

 Intermidate operator unlike terminal operator perform instructions and produces a new flow.

-*Intermediate operators* on the flow such as map, filter, take, zip, etc are functions that are applied to the *upstream* flow or flows and return a *downstream*flow where further.
+*Intermediate operators* on the flow such as map, filter, take, zip, etc are functions that are applied to the *upstream* flow or flows and return a
+*downstream*flow where further.

 Intermediate operations do not execute any code in the flow and are not suspending functions themselves.

 we can say with terminal operator we can apply our emision on flow and